 What is Meniere’s Disease?

-Meniere’s Disease is a disorder of the inner ear that can lead to dizzy spells (vertigo) and hearing loss.
+Meniere’s Disease is a disorder of the inner ear that can cause vertigo and hearing loss.
 In most cases, it affects only one ear.
-Symptoms may include pressure or a feeling of fullness in the ear, severe dizziness, ringing in the ear (tinnitus), and fluctuating hearing loss.

 Who Is At Risk?